ddev/ddev.com/src/content/blog/ddev-nov-2024-newsletter.md

 - **[Open source maintainers underpaid, swamped by security, going gray](https://www.theregister.com/2024/09/18/open_source_maintainers_underpaid/)** We all need to be working on this class of problem!
 - **[Sponsor MacStadium's Open-Source Spotlight on DDEV](https://www.macstadium.com/blog/mac-open-source-hosting-spotlight-ddev)**
 - **[Vite in Practice (TYPO3)](https://docs.typo3.org/p/praetorius/vite-asset-collector/main/en-us/)**
-- **[Working with Vite in DDEV](https://ddev.com/blog/working-with-vite-in-ddev/)** continues to be updated and maintained by the fabulous @m_andrash.
+- **[Working with Vite in DDEV](https://ddev.com/blog/working-with-vite-in-ddev/)** continues to be updated and maintained by the fabulous [Matthias Andrasch](https://dev.to/mandrasch).

--
+**Upcoming Major Release v1.24.0** will change the defaults for new projects.
+PHP will be 8.3, Node.JS will be v22.
+There will be a few new features, but I don't think any other major changes in behavior.

-**Fully funding Maintainer Stas**: Our key financial goal is to [fully fund @stasadev so he can work exclusively on DDEV](https://ddev.com/blog/lets-fund-stas-maintainer/).
+**Fully funding Maintainer Stas**: *We need your help and your organization's help!
+Let me know if you need help getting this into your 2025 budget!* Our key financial goal is to [fully fund @stasadev so he can work exclusively on DDEV](https://ddev.com/blog/lets-fund-stas-maintainer/).
 We’re about 30% of the way to that goal, but apparently due to market conditions, have been going backward in recent months.
 We need about $3700/month in increased pledges from organizations and individuals.
 See [Full information about supporting DDEV](https://github.com/sponsors/ddev).
 We’re happy to invoice you, happy to [do a call discussing this](https://cal.com/randyfay/30min), and would love it if you’d include DDEV in your 2025 budgeting process.
 (Our current status: We receive about $4000-$5000/month, spend about $6000/month.
 Bank balance is about $13,000, down from $15,000 last month.)

 **THANKS to all of you who are supporting DDEV’s path to sustainability** and who have gotten your organizations to do so.